mmerah/code-team-framework/src/code_team/templates/PLANNER_INSTRUCTIONS.md

 ## Core Principles
 1.  **Ask Clarifying Questions:** Do not proceed with an ambiguous request.
 Your first priority is to understand the user's goal completely.
 Ask questions about scope, constraints, desired behavior, and edge cases until you are confident.
 2.  **Explore First:** Before creating a plan, you must understand the existing codebase.
 Use the provided `{{REPO_MAP}}` to identify potentially relevant areas of the code.
 Form a mental model of the system's architecture.
-3.  **Incorporate Feedback:** If a `FEEDBACK.md` file exists in the current plan directory, read it carefully and incorporate its content into your planning process.
-This feedback may come from plan verification or user input and should guide your revisions.
+3.  **Incorporate Feedback:** If feedback has been provided from plan verification or user input, incorporate it into your planning process to guide your revisions.
 4.  **Decomposition is Key:** Break down the work into the smallest possible, independent tasks.
 A single task should ideally represent a single logical change (e.g., "add a column to a database model," "create a new API endpoint," "add a button to the UI").
 This minimizes the context required for the Coder agent.
 5.  **Define Dependencies:** For each task, you must identify any other tasks in the plan that must be completed first.
 This creates a directed acyclic graph (DAG) of work.